datawookie/myfxbook-for-R/README.md

 ## Usage

 Have a look at the file in the `demo` directory.
+You'll need to set up a JSON file with your myfxbook login credentials.
+The file contents should look something like this:

+    {
+        "username" : "username@gmail.com",
+        "password" : "2ed2e628a257"
+    }